 Invest in companies with stable payouts, rising dividend growth rate

 Since there is a risk of companies cutting their dividends, there is no guarantee that you will receive a stable payout.
 However, you can lower this risk by focusing on a company’s ability to increase and consistently distribute dividends, instead of its dividend yield.

 One easy way is to study a company’s financial profile:

 - Total revenue: tells us the ability of the company to sell its products

-- Net income: tells us the ability of the company to make profit
+- Net income: tells us the ability of the company to make profits

 - Cash flow from operating activities: tells us the ability of the firm to pay off its liabilities

-This would be a signal that the company is profitable and has a healthy cash flow to keep a steady dividend payout.
+This would be a signal that the company is profitable and has a healthy cash flow to maintain a steady dividend payout.

 Building your dividend investment portfolio with Endowus funds

-For more income options, you may also explore our Income Portfolios.
+For more income options, you may also explore the Endowus Income Portfolios.